LewisIsWorking/PathWarsWiki/Writerside/topics/Eternal-Warden-Overview.md

 # Eternal warden overview

 ## Harm charges
-The eternal warden recieves charges of harm similarly to a cleric's divine font.
+The eternal warden receives charges of harm similarly to a cleric's divine font.
-The charges are equal to the warden's highest rank of spell slot(similarly to a staff?).
+The charges are equal to the warden's highest rank of spell slot (similarly to a staff?).

 ## Aerial from(Scavenger bird)
 Focus spell